kabachuha/nanoGPKANT/README.md

 ## Future work:

+-> The first one: **extract spline plots and formulae from the KAN layers.**

+-> Measure perplexity.

+-> Train on larger datasets.

+-> ...

 Feel free to give your ideas and suggestions.
 Let's see if we can improve KAN-based transformers.

 ---